LS3 crate engine

 • 2015–2017 Holden Commodore (VF)

-As we mentioned, the LS3 engine is part of General Motors/Chevrolet fourth generation of small-block V8 engines.
+As we mentioned, the LS3 engine is part of the fourth generation of small-block V8 engines.
 It is a 6.2 liter (376 cid) V8, and GM based the block on the Vortec 6200 L92 block, which they introduced a year before the LS3.
 Unlike most Vortec blocks which are cast iron, GM makes the 6.2 L92 blocks from cast aluminum, like LS-blocks.
-The LS3 has a bore and stroke of 4.065 x 3.622 in (103.25 x 92 mm), and it is much stronger than the LS2 block it replaced in the Corvette.
+It has a bore and stroke of 4.065 x 3.622 in (103.25 x 92 mm), and it is much stronger than the LS2 block it replaced in the Corvette.

 When making the block, Chevy engineers focused on durability and strength.
 They claim it is just as strong as the LS9 block, which makes more than 600 horsepower from the factory.
 The bottom is made to be very strong and can take a serious beating.
 Compression is relatively high at 10.7:1, though the engine is naturally aspirated.